 Run Windows Update troubleshooter

-After running the troubleshooter Simply restart windows and check for updates from settings -> Update & security -> windows update and check for updates.
+After that Restart windows and now check for updates from settings -> update & security -> windows update and check for updates.

 Manually install Windows updates